 4) To view the abstract of an article, click on the hyperlinked title of the article (in blue text in the results list in the above image).
 This should produce a view of the citation which includes the abstract (as in the image below).

-5) For WCMC-Q users who have entered PubMed through the DeLib website, there will be a button labelled "Get It @ WCMC-Q" in the upper right corner of the abstract view of each citation.
-Clicking this will allow you to easily ascertain if DeLib has the article and access it if DeLib does have it.
+5) For WCMC-Q users who have entered PubMed through the Health Sciences Library website, there will be a button labelled "Get It @ WCM-Q" in the upper right corner of the abstract view of each citation.
+Clicking this will allow you to easily ascertain if the library has the full article, and access it if the library does have it.

 If you are off-campus, you will first need to login for full access using the yellow toolbar at the top of the page.

-Additionally, if DeLib does not have the article, you can, via the "Get It @ WCMC-Q" page, request a copy through interlibrary loan (ILL) or search for it at one of Cornell's other libraries.
+Additionally, if the Health Sciences Library does not have the article, you can request a copy through interlibrary loan (ILL) via the "Get It @ WCMC-Q" page, or search for it at one of Cornell's other libraries.